 In the U.S. he has appeared regularly at the Opera Philadelphia where his roles include Ford (Falstaff), Germont Père (La Traviata), the title role in Gianni Schicchi, and Papageno (Die Zauberflöte).
 He has also sung Guglielmo (Così fan tutte) for Santa Fe Opera.

-Highlights of the 21/22 season include Wotan (Die Walküre) for the Grimeborn Opera Festival, Sharpless (Madama Butterfly) for Welsh National Opera, Alberich (Siegfried) for Longborough Festival Opera, his debut with the Vienna Philharmonic singing Thomas Adès's Totentanz, and world premières of pieces by Sir James MacMillan (Fiat Lux - Pacific Symphony Orchestra, California) and Huang Ruo (M. Butterfly - Santa Fe Opera).
+Highlights of the 21/22 season include Wotan (Die Walküre) for the Grimeborn Opera Festival (for which he won the 2022 Offie Award for Best Opera Performance), Sharpless (Madama Butterfly) for Welsh National Opera, Alberich (Siegfried) for Longborough Festival Opera, his debut with the Vienna Philharmonic singing Thomas Adès's Totentanz, and Rene Gallimard in the world première of Huang Ruo's M. Butterfly for Santa Fe Opera.

 His recordings include Eugene Onegin (extracts) with the Accademia Nazionale di Santa Cecilia and Sir Antonio Pappano (EMI), Les Troyens with the London Symphony Orchestra and Sir Colin Davis (LSO Live - Grammy winner), Billy Budd with the London Symphony Orchestra and Daniel Harding (Virgin / EMI - Grammy winner); Adès's Totentanz with the Boston Symphony Orchestra and Thomas Adès (Deutsche Grammophon - Grammy nominee); Bellini’s La Straniera with the London Philharmonic Orchestra and David Parry (Opera Rara) and Mozart arias with the Classical Opera Company (Sony BMG).
 His solo recital discs - Quilter songs (Sony BMG), ‘English Love’, the complete Butterworth Songbook and the complete Delius Songbook (Stone Records) – have all received widespread praise.